jbloomlab/seqneut-pipeline/README.md

 In this `Snakefile`, the `seqneut_pipeline_outputs` specify files created by the pipeline.
 Several of of these may be of special interest for you to use in additional rules you define in `Snakefile`:
-  - `./results/aggregated_titers/titers.csv`: CSV with the final (median across replicates) titers for each serum-virus pair after applying quality control filters.
+  - `./results/aggregated_titers/titers_{group}.csv`: CSV with the final (median across replicates) titers for each serum-virus pair in a group after applying quality control filters.
-  - `./results/aggregated_titers/curvefits.pickle`: a pickled [neutcurve.CurveFits](https://jbloomlab.github.io/neutcurve/neutcurve.curvefits.html#neutcurve.curvefits.CurveFits) object with all of the curve fits for all serum-virus-replicates after applying the QC filters.
+  - `./results/aggregated_titers/curvefits_{group}.pickle`: a pickled [neutcurve.CurveFits](https://jbloomlab.github.io/neutcurve/neutcurve.curvefits.html#neutcurve.curvefits.CurveFits) object with all of the curve fits for all serum-virus-replicates in a group after applying the QC filters.
 You can use the methods of this object to make plots of neutralization curves for specific sera / viruses / replicates.

 In addition, you need to create the configuration file `config.yml` and ensure it includes the appropriate configuration for `seqneut-pipeline` as described below.